BomberAbhi17/IRCT-Railway-Reservation-System/README.md

 This is Database System Management course project.
 The web application has all the features mentioned in the `project specification` documentation.

 ## How to run

-The web application has been deployed [here.](https://railres-Course Project.000webhostapp.com/)

-Best supported on Google Chrome Web.

 To run locally,